 What makes this writing effective

-14. A COLLABORATIVE WRITING PROJECT THAT INCLUDES NARRATIVE, INFORMATIVE, AND PERSUASIVE WRITING The Town Project combines narrative, informative, and persuasive (argument) writing, as well as collaboration, critical thinking, and interdisciplinary skills [and is the project my former students always mention when we reconnect] 1.
-In small groups students collaboratively design a town with residential, commercial, and industrial areas and government agencies. (science/math/social studies/critical thinking) 2.
-Groups write short histories and descriptions of their towns (informative writing) 3.
+1. In small groups students collaboratively design a town with residential, commercial, and industrial areas and government agencies. (science/math/social studies/critical thinking) 2.
+Groups write short histories and descriptions of their towns (informational writing) 3.
 Groups create commercials or ads for their businesses (persuasive/argument writing) 4.
-Groups populate their towns brainstorming some of the residents 5.
-Individually, group members choose a citizen and write a short story featuring the character (narrative writing) See more details and expanded activities for the Town Project, such as script writing to turn one of the Town's stories into a radio show, and meeting speaking standards, in No More "Us" and "Them": Classroom Lessons & Activities to Promote Peer Respect
+Groups populate their towns brainstorming some of the more prominent residents 5.
+Individually, group members choose a citizen and write a short story featuring the character (narrative writing) 6.
+Students share their drafts with their Town for Peer Review (see Writing Strategy #10) 7.Revised, edited maps, Town Statistics, Histories and Descriptions, and stories are published in a class book, divided by Town for independent reading time.

-The students who crated CATMiDoL Island decided to combine their initials and then make their town an island in the shape of a cat's head.
+The students who created CATMiDoL Island decided to combine their initials and then make their town an island in the shape of a cat's head.
 Listening to their brainstorming and decisions was fascinating.
 The right ear houses the fishing docks, as fishing and canning are the Town's industry; the left ear is the airport.
 They decided that the business district shouldn't take up the valuable beach property that could be used as for tourists, and they kept the tourists (and the wealthier homeowners in Residential Areas II and III) away from the smells of the fishing docks and the cannery.
 Lots of critical thinking and negotiating was going on.
 They decided that instead of one person writing the town description, they each would write about a section of their Town, and then they each wrote a short story about a Town citizen.
-The history of Sewaulf Park is another Town described in No More "Us" and "Them."

 13. BRAINSTORMING SETTINGS FOR NARRATIVE WRITING In keeping with "writing what we know," writers can brainstorm and gather ideas from places they have experienced to create settings and even plot ideas for narrative writings: fictional stories, personal narratives, memoirs, and descriptive writing (and, in some cases, informative writing) using a chart such as this.
 Writers can add to the chart throughout the year as ideas surface from texts read and class/group discussions about readings and other writings.